-Today’s episode of SharePoint Blank is going to be unlike any post that’s appeared in this space previously.
-You see, many’s the time that I’ve gone into “the mailbag” to pluck a question that allows me to kick off an investigation into learning (and sharing) the answer to the question that had been posed.
-Today, however, I’d like to hand the reins over to a friend to tell his own tale of a SharePoint mystery he’d tripped across… and how he went on to solve that mystery.
+Today’s episode of SharePoint Blank will be unlike any post that’s appeared in this space previously.
+You see, many the time, I’ve gone into “the mailbag” to pluck a question that allows me to kick off an investigation into learning (and sharing) the answer to the question that had been posed.
+Today, however, I’d like to hand the reins over to a friend to tell his tale of a SharePoint mystery he’d tripped across… and how he went on to solve that mystery.

-“I had an interesting SharePoint 2007 experience that I finally solved and thought I’d share it with you.
-It may be old hat to you now, but it took a lot of investigating for me to solve it.
+“I had an exciting SharePoint 2007 experience that I finally solved and thought I’d share it with you.
+It may be an old hat to you now, but it took a lot of investigating to solve it.
 It’s funny how no amount of reading ever prepares you as well as rolling up your sleeves and getting your hands dirty.

-We are creating folders for patients using a six-digit number (HIPAA requirements to keep patient confidentiality).
-Each document in the folder begins with the same number, thus folder 123456 has any number of documents with names that begin “123456,” as well as other identifiers to give it a unique name.
+We create folders for patients using a six-digit number (HIPAA requirements to keep patient confidentiality).
+Each document in the folder begins with the same number; thus, folder 123456 has any number of documents with names that begin with “123456,” as well as other identifiers to give it a unique name.

-When I did a search for certain patients (based on their unique identifier), however, information pertaining to other patients also popped up in the search.
+When I searched for certain patients (based on their unique identifier), however, information pertaining to other patients also popped up in the search.

-For the following example, I’ve used two fictional patient numbers to illustrate the issue.
+I’ve used two fictional patient numbers to illustrate the issue in the following example.

-Patient ID 159763 would show six documents in the search results when there were supposed to only be five (not including the parent folder).
-There was an extra document, belonging to patient ID 311789, popping up in the search results that did not have that number in it at all, although for some reason, the properties reflected 159763 in the search.
+Patient ID 159763 would show six documents in the search results when there were supposed only to be five (not including the parent folder).
+There was an extra document belonging to patient ID 311789 popping up in the search results that did not have that number at all, although, for some reason, the properties reflected 159763 in the search.

-It turns out that SharePoint indexes on a lot more than the file name.
+It turns out that SharePoint indexes a lot more than the file name.

-After some researching, I went into the DB and started doing queries to see if I could find something in the data that triggered the search to display this other patient’s document.
+After some research, I went into the DB and started doing queries to see if I could find something in the data that triggered the search to display this other patient’s document.

 This was my query hitting the views in the SharePoint DB that turned up all sorts of information: